About The Career Center

 Around 30 companies proactively hiring international students gather on campus in March, and run booths to provide information about their business and employment opportunities.

 On-Campus Recruiting for International Students (Language: Japanese)

-Career Center invites various companies to Ritsumeikan and conduct recruitment activities directly.
+The Career Center invites various companies to Ritsumeikan to directly conduct recruitment activities.
 Students are able to participate in screening programs including company seminars, group discussions, aptitude tests and interviews on campus.